gogo2464/gogo-s-blog-cpe/content/minecraft-speedrun/finding-player-location-on-minecraf-picture-geoint-methodo.md

 In this tutorial we will use math principles of triangulation (we use a compass on a map get the intersection of 2 points of a specific distance) and trigonometry (math on rectangle triangles).

-This method has the disadvantage from "texture rotation"* to:
+This method has the disadvantage from "texture rotation" to:
-- be more complicated and more manual than minecraft specific methods because there is no tool to do that automatically.
+- 1: be more complicated and more manual than minecraft specific methods because there is no tool to do that automatically.
-- require some reverse engineering to have a map of the game.
+- 2: require some reverse engineering to have a map of the game.
 See [radare hack](https://gamehacking.academy/pages/5/08/).

 But the geoint method to find coordinate from picture on the seed has the advantage to:
 - work on ANY video game.
 Very agnostic.